Yogsther/stocken-gov/README.md

 The plugin listens for block breaks of iron, gold, diamond and coal.
 It then sends the income to the node server.

-Startup guide

-0. Install maven
-1. Build the plugin with `mvn clean install`
-2. Copy the jar file from the target folder to the plugins folder of your minecraft server
-3. Start the server
+See instructions in plugin\README.md

+There is a test minecraft server in `mc-test-server`.
+When building the plugin, it will be copied to the plugins folder of the test server.
+Note: The minecraft server runs on port 25566